oVirt/ovirt-site/source/uncategorized/trusted-compute-pools-deployment.html.md

 Notes: In the installation process, you need to enter the username and pasword to download some files from server.
 Here the username is "admin" and password is "mountwilson".

-*   Make sure tagent service is active after package installation, otherwise, start taegnt service manually.
+*   Make sure tagent service is active after package installation, otherwise, start tagent service manually.

         service tagent status(check service)
         service tagent start(start service)